yowtzu/cv/index.md

 ## Employment
 `2021` __Sub-Portfolio Manager, Millenium Capital Partners, London.__
-- Directly responsible for credit strategy development and P&L within a global pod.
+Directly responsible for credit strategy development and P&L within a global pod.
 - **P&L Ownership:** Manage the research, implementation, and execution of a liquid global credit book.
--- **Alpha Generation:** Developed a suite of systematic strategies across global cash bonds and fixed income ETFs using bottom up and macro signals.
+- **Alpha Generation:** Developed a suite of systematic strategies across global cash bonds and fixed income ETFs using bottom up and macro signals.

-*Risk Management:* Directly responsible for managing portfolio risk within strict VaR and stop-loss limits; maintained a >2.5 Sharpe ratio.
+- **Risk Management:** Directly responsible for managing portfolio risk within strict VaR and stop-loss limits; maintained a >2.5 Sharpe ratio.

-*Infrastructure:* Built a proprietary research pipeline in python to backtest and execute strategies.
+- **Infrastructure:** Built a proprietary research pipeline in python to backtest and execute strategies.

 `2015` __Head of Credit Quantitative Investment, Schroders__
 -Built the systematic credit capabilities from the ground floor, scaling from research to live capital.